kalach01/CyberSources/.github/ISSUE_TEMPLATE/suggest-a-tool.md

 ---
-name: Request adding a tool
+name: Suggest a Tool
-about: Suggest an tool for this project
+about: Suggest a tool for this project
 title: "[NEW TOOL]"
-labels: ''
+labels: tool
 assignees: bst04

 ---